dgraph-io/dgraph-docs/content/graphql/schema/ids.md

 }
 ```

-With this schema, Dgraph will require a unique username when creating a new user.
+With this schema, Dgraph requires a unique `username` when creating a new user.
 This schema provides the benefits of both of the previous examples above.
 Your app can then use the `getUser(...) { ... }` query to provide either the Dgraph-generated `id` or the externally-generated `username`.
 <!--
 ### More to come